Horatio Nelson, 1st Viscount Nelson: Mediterranean service

-In May 1793, Nelson sailed as part of a division under the command of Vice Admiral William Hotham, joined later in the month by the rest of Lord Hood's fleet.
+In May 1793 Nelson sailed as part of a division under the command of Vice Admiral William Hotham, joined later in the month by the rest of Lord Hood's fleet.
 The force initially sailed to Gibraltar and—with the intention of establishing naval superiority in the Mediterranean—made their way to Toulon, anchoring off the port in July.
 Toulon was largely under the control of moderate republicans and royalists, but was threatened by the forces of the National Convention, which were marching on the city.
 Short of supplies and doubting their ability to defend themselves, the city authorities requested that Hood take it under his protection.
 Hood readily acquiesced, and sent Nelson to carry dispatches to Sardinia and Naples, requesting reinforcements.

 After delivering the dispatches to Sardinia, Agamemnon arrived at Naples in early September.
 There, Nelson met King Ferdinand IV of Naples, followed by the British ambassador to the kingdom, William Hamilton.
-At some point during the negotiations for reinforcements, Nelson was introduced to Hamilton's new wife, Emma Hamilton, the former mistress of Hamilton's nephew, Charles Greville.
+During the negotiations for reinforcements, Nelson was introduced to Hamilton's new wife, Emma Hamilton, the former mistress of Hamilton's nephew, Charles Greville.

 The negotiations were successful, and 2,000 men and several ships were mustered by mid-September.
-Nelson put to sea in pursuit of a French frigate, but on failing to catch her, sailed for Leghorn, and then to Corsica.
+Nelson put to sea in pursuit of a French frigate, but on failing to catch her, sailed for Leghorn, and then Corsica.
 He arrived at Toulon on 5 October, where he found that a large French army had occupied the hills surrounding the city and was bombarding it.
 Hood still hoped the city could be held if more reinforcements arrived, and sent Nelson to join a squadron operating off Cagliari.

 Corsica

 Early on the morning of 22 October 1793, Agamemnon sighted five sails.
-Nelson closed with them and discovered that they were a French squadron.
+Nelson closed with them and discovered they were a French squadron.
 He promptly gave chase, firing on the 40-gun Melpomene.
 During the action of 22 October 1793, he inflicted considerable damage, but the remaining French ships turned to join the battle.
 Realising he was outnumbered, Nelson withdrew and continued to Cagliari, arriving on 24 October.
 After making repairs, Nelson and Agamemnon sailed for Tunis on 26 October with a squadron under Commodore Robert Linzee.

 On his arrival, Nelson was given command of a small squadron consisting of Agamemnon, three frigates, and a sloop, and ordered to blockade the French garrison on Corsica.
 The fall of Toulon at the end of December 1793 severely damaged British fortunes in the Mediterranean.
 Hood had failed to make adequate provisions for a withdrawal and 18 French ships-of-the-line fell into republican hands.
 Nelson's mission to Corsica took on an added significance, as it could provide the British with a naval base close to the French coast.
 Hood therefore reinforced Nelson with extra ships during January 1794.